 With respect to the Index, the tobacco industry had no influence in initiating the program, has not directed any action or decision-making, and did not influence outcomes in any manner.
-In addition, the Foundation worked with third parties and convened extensive consultation with experts and other stakeholders to define the focus and methodology of the Index.
+In addition, the Index was prepared by third-party research partners who convened and engaged in extensive consultation with experts and other stakeholders to define the focus and methodology of the Index.
 Finally, Foundation personnel were not involved with handling any data or directly scoring the companies in the Index.

 The Index initiative is convened, funded, and overseen by the Foundation for a Smoke-Free World.
 The Foundation is responsible for overall strategic direction and governance in line with its bylaws and strategic plan.

 Euromonitor and SustainAbility are third-party advisors responsible for developing the Index.
 SustainAbility leads the effort related to stakeholder engagement, development and facilitation of an Index Advisory Panel, and post-publication project review.
 Euromonitor International is responsible for Index process design, research and analysis, and reporting.